Why do leaves change color in fall? - NewsBreak

 The long answer has to do with chlorophyll.

 Chlorophyll is found within cells of all plants, including in leaves, and plays an important role in photosynthesis, which keeps plants alive.
 Chlorophyll absorbs sunlight and gives a leaf the energy it will use to break down carbon dioxide and water into food.
-This happens most often during the spring and summer months, leaving the leaves bright and green.Why the sky will soon be turning a richer shade of blue
+This happens most often during the spring and summer months, leaving the leaves bright and green.Experts say drought conditions threaten former City of Trees

 While we see green more vibrantly, there are other pigments within leaves year-round.
 The green is simply outshining the other colors.